abrouet/ZerkZoeker/README.md

 [RubenMeul](https://github.com/RubenMeul “RubenMeul”)

 ### General Description
-This web app shows all locations of the graves at the cemeteries of Avelgem, Deerlijk and Waregem in Belgium.
+This web app (Zerk Zoeker) shows all locations of the graves at the cemeteries of Avelgem, Deerlijk and Waregem in Belgium.

+### Installation
+Backend uses Silex, composer file included.

 ### Copyright
 © OKFN Belgium vzw/asbl